 The School Board of Broward County in compliance with the Asbestos Hazard Emergency Response Act (AHERA) requires that all new Facilities Servicepersons and District Maintenance personnel complete a general awareness course on the perils of working with asbestos containing materials.
-All employees must complete the lock-out/tag-out and asbestos courses within sixty (60) days of their initial date of hire.
+All employees must complete the Lock-out/Tag-out and Asbestos Awareness courses within sixty (60) days of their initial date of hire.

 In response to the AHERA Act of 1987, school districts across the nation have spent millions of dollars removing asbestos.
 AHERA also ordered school districts to inspect for asbestos and develop a management plan.
 Most have followed the law.
 However, many school buildings still contain asbestos, often in heating and cooling systems, tile floors and insulation.
-Custodial and maintenance staffs face the greatest risk when they clean up asbestos-containing material or disturb existing asbestos when they do small repair jobs.
+Custodial and maintenance staffs face the greatest risk when they clean up asbestoscontaining material or disturb existing asbestos when they do small repair jobs.